Toyota Prius v Insurance Rates

 Wyoming | $946 | -$118 | -11.1% |

-Using high physical damage deductibles could save up to $350 each year, while buying higher liability limits will increase premiums.
-Going from a 50/100 limit to a 250/500 limit will cost as much as $362 more each year.
+Using high physical damage deductibles could cut prices by as much as $350 annually, while increasing your policy's liability limits will increase prices.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $362 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |